valvolt/storiz/README.md

 ## CHANGES

+[DONE] - make cheating more complex: IDs are now replaced by UUIDs at server start, should make replay attacks impossible.
+Item management is now server-side only, making impossible to see which choice gives/uses which item or how to enable greyed-out choices.

 [DONE] - only one 'required' item at the moment, should be replaced by an array => you can now specify an array for 'requires', 'item' and/or 'uses' elements.

 [DONE] - uninstall 'insecure' package of Meteor (and debug the subscriptions)